hyosung11/Launch-School/Courses/JS130/Lesson-2-Advanced-Concepts/notes_edited_20220723.md

 console.log(bar); // 3.1415
 ```

-JavaScript defines undeclared variables like `bar` as **global variable**s.
+JavaScript defines undeclared variables like `bar` as **global variables**.
 No matter where your code initializes an undeclared variable, it becomes a global variable.

 Note that we're using the term *global variable a little loosely here*.
 In actuality, JavaScript defines undeclared variables as properties of the global object.
 Such properties act like global variables, though -- you can access them from anywhere in your program.